uniq

 all

-Output the unique lines from a input or file.
+Output the unique lines from an input or file.
 Since it does not detect repeated lines unless they are adjacent, we need to sort them first.
 See also: `sort`.

 Display number of occurrences of each line along with that line